KIT-CMS/sm-htt-analysis/README.md

 ```
 rootls -t output.root:tt_nominal/ntuple
 ```
+The most important TTree in each file is located in the folder `?t_nominal`, where `?t` is again mt, et or tt depending on the final state.
 The names of the variables can be cryptic, they correspond to event information such as pT of the particles, invariant masses, correction factors, etc. To actually see the data in some distribution, you can also do
 ```
 root -l output.root